 - In the Resources section:

-Adding resources lets you further restrict API access.
+Adding resources lets you further restrict API access with relation to the API proxies included in the product.
 For example, let's say you add a "music" API proxy to the product.
 That means the product allows all calls to the music API.
 However, you want the product to allow access to only the music/venues resource.
 By adding a

 venues**resource, the product allows calls to only that URI pattern.
 For example, calls to

 /music/venues?name=paramountgo through, but calls to

 You can add resources either by selecting one from an existing API proxy API Proxy, Revision, and a Resource Path (then click Import Resource), or by clicking +Custom Resource and adding a free-form resource pattern.You can select a specific path, or you can select all subpaths with a wildcard.
 Wildcards (/** and /*) are supported.
 The double asterisk wildcard indicates that all sub-URIs are included.
 A single asterisk indicates that only URIs one level down are included.